Facebook Clamps Down On Posts, Ads That Could Undermine U.S. Presidential Election

 The policy restricting new political or issue ads in the final week of the campaign season does not mean Facebook users won't see any political ads in that time.
 Instead, advertisers can continue running ads that have already been published and scrutinized.

-"It's important that campaigns can run get out the vote campaigns, and I generally believe the best antidote to bad speech is more speech," Zuckerbeg said, "but in the final days of an election there may not be enough time to contest new claims."
+"It's important that campaigns can run get out the vote campaigns, and I generally believe the best antidote to bad speech is more speech," Zuckerberg said, "but in the final days of an election there may not be enough time to contest new claims."

 The company's plan also includes potential measures that could be taken to rein in candidates or campaign accounts on Facebook that claim victory before final election results are in.
 In those cases, Facebook says, it will tack on a label that sends readers to authoritative election results, from either Reuters or the National Election Pool.